 - Gopuram - The towering structure above the temple entrance

 - Prakaram / Praharam - The courtyard around the temple within the entrance.

 - Jagathi - the raised platform on which the temple resides

-- Makaratorana - the elaborate lintel done found connecting to pillars or on doorways.
-The main lintel placed on entrance of the shrine will usually be done super elaborate and intricately carved.
+- Makaratorana - the elaborate lintel found connecting to pillars or on doorways.
+The main lintel placed on the shrine's entrance will usually be done super elaborate and intricately carved.